hashicorp/terraform-provider-google/website/docs/r/bigquery_capacity_commitment.html.markdown

 * `renewal_plan` -
   (Optional)
   The plan this capacity commitment is converted to after commitmentEndTime passes.
 Once the plan is changed, committed period is extended according to commitment plan.
-Only applicable some commitment plans.
+Only applicable for some commitment plans.

 * `edition` -
   (Optional)